Permaculture garden in Kleinwalsertal by Andi Haller

 Do you know this?

-Source Permaculture Garden in Kleinwalsertal: On-site research with the support of Kleinwalsertal Tourismus.
-However, a garden in Kleinwalsertal expresses our own opinion.
+Source: Permaculture Garden in Kleinwalsertal: On-site research with the support of Kleinwalsertal Tourism.
+We would like to thank them for this.
+However, A Garden in Kleinwalsertal expresses our own opinion.

 Text Permaculture Garden in Kleinwalsertal: © Copyright Monika Fuchs and TWO